aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/api-gateway/cloudshell.en.md

 #### Set up Health Check

-1. Create a CloudWatch alarm-based health check for Route53 to identify if the endpoint is healthy.
+1. Create a CloudWatch alarm-based health check for Route 53 to identify if the endpoint is healthy.
 Run the following CloudFormation template with the name of hc-reliability stack and following values:

     *   Open the service **CloudWatch** on the AWS console.
     *   Click on the menu **Synthetics** -> **Canaries**